Introducing our core concept for 2020: “No more Hiroshima! No more Nagasaki!”

 Given the above, to commemorate this milestone year Mayors for Peace has planned the below projects, with a core concept of “No more Hiroshima!
 No more Nagasaki!”
 Our aim is for people around the world, many of whom are currently unable to visit the atomic bombed cities, to share in the earnest desire of the hibakusha: “no one else should suffer as we have.”

-We are now collecting video messages from survivors of the atomic bombings, representatives from national governments, NGOs, and Mayors for Peace Executive Cities.
-These will be compiled into one video, available on social media in mid-July, which will ask viewers to share and voice their support, thus raising and spreading public awareness throughout the world toward abolition of nuclear weapons.
+We have collected video messages from survivors of the atomic bombings, representatives from national governments, NGOs, and Mayors for Peace Executive Cities.
+These were compiled into one video, and released on YouTube on July 20.
+The video asks viewers to share and voice their support, thus raising and spreading public awareness throughout the world toward abolition of nuclear weapons.

 2. Educational webinar on peace